58-60 Jacaranda Drive

 2019 Session Times

-Taylors Hill Kindergarten offers four 4 year old groups and two 3 year old groups.
+Taylors Hill Kindergarten offers four 4 year old groups and one 3 year old group.

 4 year old kindergarten – 15 hours per week

 |8.30am – 12.30pm|

 |8.15am – 12.15pm|